mmarzolla/parallel-etudes/README.md

 - [unifdef](https://dotat.at/prog/unifdef/)

-## Use
+## Using these exercises

 Type

     make

-to generate the specification of each exercise in HTML format, together with the source code of the skeleton provided during the lab sessions and the corresponding solutions.
+to generate the specification of each exercise in HTML format, together with the skeleton source code provided during the lab sessions, and the corresponding solution.

 ## How it works

-The repository contains source files (with extensions `.c`, `.cu`, `.cl` and `.h`) and data files.
-The specification of each exercise is included in comment blocks in each source file; specifically, the content of comments included within these markers:
+The repository contains program sources (with extensions `.c`, `.cu`, `.cl` and `.h`) and data files.
+The specification of each exercise is in a comment blocks at the top of the source file; specifically, all text between the markers

 ```C
 /***